cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

     h'68656c6c6f20776f726c64'

-The escaping rules of JSON strings are applied equivalently for text-based binary strings, e.g., \\ stands for a single backslash and
+The escaping rules of JSON strings are applied equivalently for text-based byte strings, e.g., \\ stands for a single backslash and
 \' stands for a single quote.
-White space is included literally, i.e., the previous section does not apply to text-based binary strings.
+White space is included literally, i.e., the previous section does not apply to text-based byte strings.

+## Embedded CBOR and CBOR sequences in byte strings

+Where a byte string is to carry an embedded CBOR-encoded item, or more generally a sequence of zero or more such items, the diagnostic notation for these zero or more CBOR data items, separated by commata, can be enclosed in << and >> to notate the byte string resulting from encoding the data items and concatenating the result.
+For instance, each pair of columns in the following are equivalent:

+    <<1>>              h'01'
+    <<1, 2>>           h'0102'
+    <<"foo", null>>    h'63666F6FF6'
+    <<>>               h''

 ## Concatenated Strings

-While the ability to include white space enables line-breaking of encoded binary strings, a mechanism is needed to be able to include text strings as well as binary strings in direct UTF-8 representation into line-based documents (such as RFCs and source code).
+While the ability to include white space enables line-breaking of encoded byte strings, a mechanism is needed to be able to include text strings as well as byte strings in direct UTF-8 representation into line-based documents (such as RFCs and source code).

 We extend the diagnostic notation by allowing multiple text strings or multiple byte strings to be notated separated by white space, these are then concatenated into a single text or byte string, respectively.
-Text strings and binary strings do not mix within such a concatenation, except that binary string notation can be used inside a sequence of concatenated text string notation to encode characters that may be better represented in an encoded way.
+Text strings and byte strings do not mix within such a concatenation, except that byte string notation can be used inside a sequence of concatenated text string notation to encode characters that may be better represented in an encoded way.
 The following four values are equivalent: